Treatment of aortic aneurysm in Germany

-The objective of the physician is not only to determine an abnormal expansion of blood vessels, but to find out the following factors:
+The objective of the physician is not limited to revealing an abnormal expansion of blood vessels.
+He also should find out the following factors:

-- Presence of thrombotic masses in the enlarged area of the aorta, if any
+- Presence of thrombotic masses in the dilated area of the aorta

-The doctor assesses the structure of the aorta, condition of the aorta and its adjacent tissues.
+The doctor assesses the structure of the aneurysm, condition of the aorta and nearby tissues.
 He will also determine which of them can be compressed (squeezed).

-To avoid inaccurate diagnosis, it is better to be diagnosed in a German hospital due to a thorough diagnosis methods.
-The physicians in Germany will assess the risk of aortic rapture and will advise the best treatment option in each individual situation.
+It is better to undergo a diagnostics in German hospitals to ensure the accuracy and reliability of the diagnosis.
+The physicians in Germany will assess the risk of aortic rupture and will advise the best treatment option in each individual situation.

-Aortic aneurysm usually requires surgical treatment.
-The risk of rupture can often be fatal, even before the patient has a chance to get to the hospital.
+Aortic aneurysm requires surgical treatment.
+It has a risk of rupture, which often leads to death before the patient arrives to the hospital.

-- Patients with the symptoms of aortic aneurysm that are associated with the compression of the adjacent structures
+- Presence of aortic aneurysm symptoms that are associated with compression of the adjacent structures

-- Patients with the aneurysm of a large diameter or length
+- Aneurysm of a large diameter or extension

-- Patients with the aneurysm, which diameter has enlarged by a few millimetres within six months
+- Enlargement of the aneurysm diameter by a few millimetres within six months

-- Prosthetic repair of the aorta (aneurysm is removed and aorta is restored by a prosthesis)
+- Aortic prosthetic reconstruction (aneurysm is removed and aorta is restored by a prosthesis)